 About Richard Hammond

-I was born in Newport, Wales, grew up in Nottingham, and went to uni in Bristol before heading off to travel overseas, including WWOOF-ing in New Zealand, working on a yacht in the South Pacific, and volunteering on conservation expeditions with Raleigh International (Mauritius and Rodrigues) and Coral Cay Conservation (Belize).
-I now live in Somerset with my wife and two boys.
+I was born in Newport (South Wales), grew up in Nottingham, and went to uni in Bristol before heading off to travel overseas, including working as a WWOOF volunteer in New Zealand, sailing across the South Pacific, and volunteering on conservation expeditions with Raleigh International (Mauritius and Rodrigues) and Coral Cay Conservation (Belize).

-In the 1990s, after gaining a post graduate masters in publishing, I worked in natural history/travel publishing (as a graduate at HarperCollins Broadcasting, then editor at Dorling Kindersley, New Holland, A&C Black), then I was editor-in-chief of the travel industry newswire TravelMole (1999–2003) and then the eco travel correspondent for the Guardian (2004-2008).
-I have also been Editor of Green Hotelier, editor of Sawdays Green Places to Stay, co-author (with Jeremy Smith) of Clean Breaks (Rough Guides), Travel Editor of National Geographic GREEN, and consultant for the Guardian's Green Travel Guide.
+In the 1990s, after gaining a post graduate masters in publishing, I worked in natural history/travel publishing (as a graduate at HarperCollins Broadcasting, then editor at Dorling Kindersley, A&C Black and New Holland where I oversaw the editing of a series of books about National Parks in various countries), then I was editor-in-chief of the travel industry newswire TravelMole (1999–2003) and then the eco travel correspondent for the Guardian (2004-2008).

-From the late 1990s to the present day, I have been on dozens of overland trips by rail, coach and ferry to Ireland and mainland Europe and beyond, initially reporting on Clean Breaks in the Guardian and then for social media 'Twitter Trips' with Green Traveller, in collaboration with the likes of Eurostar, RailEurope, Brittany Ferries, DFDS and many national tourist boards, conveying the benefits of overland travel to Europe and beyond.
-In the early days this was for newspaper articles, blogs and social media posts, but it soon morphed into filming trips, showcasing the experience through video footage, which I now produce through my film production agency Green Traveller Productions.
+Over the twenty years, I have been on hundreds of overland trips by rail, coach and ferry in the UK and across to Ireland and mainland Europe and beyond, initially reporting on Clean Breaks in the Guardian and then for social media 'Twitter Trips' with Green Traveller, in collaboration with transport operators, such as Eurostar, RailEurope, Brittany Ferries, and DFDS and many national tourist boards, conveying the benefits of overland travel to Europe and beyond.
+In the early days, this was for newspaper articles, blogs and social media posts, but it soon morphed into filming trips, showcasing stories of sustainable travel through photographs and video, which I now produce through my media production agency Green Traveller Productions.